star-history/star-history/public/blog/star-history-yearly-pick-2022-platform-engineering.md

 - Configuration platform (application configurations, feature flags)
 - Database development platform (for database change & query management)

 Sidenote: if you are interested in database development platforms, we’d recommend [Bytebase](https://www.bytebase.com/).
-As for the other items, DM [@StarHistoryHQ](https://twitter.com/StarHistoryHQ) on Twitter and we can provide recommendations ;)
+As for the other items, DM us [@StarHistoryHQ](https://twitter.com/StarHistoryHQ) and we can provide recommendations ;)